DebugML/debugml.github.io/_posts/2024-07-02-compositional-concepts.md

 ## Experiments Using Controlled Datasets

-Given these definitions, we start from the case where we have data with known concepts names (we know some $$c_i$$'s) and we study the representation of the concepts (the $$R(c_i)$$'s).
+Given these definitions, we start from the case where we have data with known concept names (we know some $$c_i$$'s) and we study the representation of the concepts (the $$R(c_i)$$'s).

-To understand how concepts are actually represented by pretrained models we resort to a controlled data setting where we can get representations for ground truth concepts.
-We consider the [CUB](https://www.vision.caltech.edu/datasets/cub_200_2011/) dataset used above which consists of images of different bird species annotated with various finegrained attributes.
-To create a controlled setting, we use the provided finegrained annotations to subset the dataset to only contain birds of three colors (black, brown, or white) and three sizes (small, medium, or large).
+To understand how concepts are actually represented by pre-trained models we use to a controlled data setting where we can get representations for ground truth concepts.
+We start with the bird dataset, called [CUB](https://www.vision.caltech.edu/datasets/cub_200_2011/), used up to this point consisting of different bird species annotated with finegrained attributes.
+To create a controlled setting, we subset the data to only contain birds of three colors (black, brown, or white) and three sizes (small, medium, or large) according to the finegrained annotations.

-As each image contains a bird of exactly one size and one color, we have annotations for which color and size each image represents, allowing us to derive ground truth concept representations for the bird shape and size concepts.
+As each image in our controlled dataset contains a bird annotated as exactly one size and one color, we derive ground truth concept representations for the bird shape and size concepts.
 After centering all the representations, we define the ground truth representation for a concept similar to [existing work](https://openaccess.thecvf.com/content/ICCV2023/papers/Trager_Linear_Spaces_of_Meanings_Compositional_Structures_in_Vision-Language_Models_ICCV_2023_paper.pdf) as the mean representation of all samples annotated with the concept.

 Our main finding from the ground truth concept representations for each bird size and color (6 total concepts) is that CLIP encodes concepts of different attributes (colors vs. sizes) as orthogonal, but that concepts of the same attribute (e.g. different colors) need not be orthogonal.
 We make this empirical observation from the cosine similarities between all pairs of ground truth concepts, shown below.